robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Screwing Around

-Did I mention I was rushing at this point?
 A big storm was coming in, and I wanted to be done with the messy cutting parts that I wanted to do outside.
 Definitely should have taken a breather, but I didn't.
 Instead, I broke off several screw heads before I realized I was trying to go too deep into the maple.
 It was not necessary.
-Here are the last mistakes (afaik):
+More mistakes:

 [![Incorrectly Cut Plyobox](/assets/i/20240428/broken-screws.jpg)](/assets/i/20240428/broken-screws.jpg)

-Once I switched to shorter screws and drilled out the wood a couple of times (till the smoke stopped pouring) that I ended up able to put in the shorter (1.625 inch) deck screws without breaking heads.
-Unfortunately, the broken heads mean that removing the oddly cut foot plate is not going to be easy.
+Once I switched to shorter screws and drilled out the wood a couple of times (till the smoke stopped pouring out) that I was able to use shorter (1.625 inch) deck screws without breaking heads.

 Good thing that the BandBox works as intended.
-Time to let quit working wood and start working out!
+Time to quit working wood and start working out!

 ### New Dimensions

-I hope this story was entertaining.
+I hope this story was entertaining and/or informative.
 I rushed through it mostly to get all the text written.
 I hope to get some edits from you, dear reader.
 Unlike woodwooking, writing and software are much more editable.

 For those of you who want to attempt this, here are some dimensions on the side pieces: